tylermarcus14/lukeify/README.md

 Then, run `./public/app.js --prod` using your favorite keep-alive tool.

-To run the twitter updating functionality, schedule a cron to call `node public/services/Twitter.js` at a frequency of your choosing.
+To run the Twitter & Instagram updating functionality, schedule a cron to call `node public/services/CronService.js` at a frequency of your choosing.

 ## Built With